Materials-Consortia/OPTIMADE/optimade.rst

     - :val:`must not`: the defined property MUST NOT be included in responses unless specifically requested.

     Omitting the field is equivalent to :val:`may`.

-  - :field:`dimensions_supporting_ranges`: List of String or :val:`null`.
-    A list of names of dimensions that appears in :field:`x-optimade-dimensions` fields within the property definition.
-    Expresses if an implementation of this property is required to support using this dimension in the :query-param:`property_ranges` query paramter to request subsets of the data along that dimension.

 Property Definition keys from JSON Schema
 -----------------------------------------